When you hear the word “gala”, what comes to mind?

 - Make the reception hall accessible earlier so guests can exit the cocktail hour before it ends

-- Offer earplugs and stress balls for anyone who might need them
+- Offer earplugs and fidget items for anyone who might need them

 Our hope is that the AANE Uncommon Gala will both accommodate and celebrate our neurodiverse community, and we look forward to sharing this evening with you.